TimeBank Promise

 A common myth is that once you release equity, you are stuck in your home.
 This is not the case.

-Myth #7: You Can't Take Out More Equity in the Future
+Myth #7: You Can't Access More Equity in the Future

-Some people think that once they've released equity, they can’t access additional funds later.
+Some people think that once they've released equity, they won't be able to access additional funds later.

 However, many plans allow you to take out more equity later on, either as a lump sum or in smaller, regular amounts.